 One resident called the decision “thoroughly disrespectful to our community” as the decision to scrap scrutiny has come while there is still no sign of justice for the bereaved, survivors and the community.

-“Why are the recommendations so far-reaching, given there was so little consultation?” one Councillor asked Cllr Hammond.
+“Why are the recommendations so far-reaching, given there was so little consultation?” an opposition councillor asked Cllr Hammond.

 And a member of the public accused RBKC of creating false premise for their decision by claiming they had carried out ‘broad and sustained’ outreach.
 This point was backed up by representatives of numerous residents’ associations who reported that they had not been invited to take part in the consultation.
 Cllr Hammond responded that the consultation had been advertised, including on the social network Nextdoor.